walmartlabs/datascope/README.md

 * Composite types are labeled with their (abbreviated) type.

-* The empty map, vector, hash, and sequence values are rendered specially.

 * Refs, such as Atoms and Vars, are supported.

 * Sequences are abbreviated; Maps, Sets, and Vectors are always fully rendered.